yuvalmGS/gigaspaces-wiki-jekyll/xap97net/basic-processing-unit-container.markdown

 # Space Life-Cycle Events

 In a topology with backup spaces, it is quite common to have a business logic co-located with an embedded space instance, that should be activated only when the embedded space instance mode is primary.
 The built-in event listener container work that way; they only start to operate when the co-located embedded space becomes primary.
 It is quite common to have different custom logic that should be notified upon space mode change events and act accordingly (for instance, start some monitoring process of the co-located space instance).
-The container will detect automatically methods marked with a space mode changed attribute (\ajepaaaPostPrimary\ajepbbb, \ajepaaaBeforePrimary\ajepbbb, \ajepaaaPostBackup\ajepbbb and \ajepaaaBeforeBackup\ajepbbb) and it will invoke these methods once the space instance mode is changed.
+The container will detect automatically methods marked with a space mode changed attribute (\[PostPrimary\], \[BeforePrimary\], \[PostBackup\] and \[BeforeBackup\]) and it will invoke these methods once the space instance mode is changed.

 Here's an example of monitoring logic that will start to monitor the embedded space when it becomes primary: